← All States

 Ohio Truck Idling Law

 Ohio has no statewide idling rule; the limits are local and clustered in northeast Ohio.
-Cleveland caps idling at 5 minutes per hour (10 at a loading dock) and waives it below 32F or above 85F, with penalties that climb from a warning to a $100 fine.
+Cleveland caps idling at 5 minutes per hour (10 at a loading dock), and in cold below 32F or heat above 85F the allowance rises to 10 minutes per hour rather than being waived, with penalties that climb from a warning to a $100 fine.
 Garfield Heights uses a similar 5-minute rule with a $150 fine.
+The NE Ohio ordinances exempt sleeper-berth heat or AC during a required rest period.

 Statewide lawNo